 Technology & Ministry

-- A solid financial basis to support technology costs associated with the school’s distance education program, ESR Access.
+- Support technology costs associated with the school’s distance education program, ESR Access.

-- Funds for expanding the Digital Quaker Collection.
+- Funding to expand the Digital Quaker Collection.

 - Support for ESR Publications.

 - Ongoing support for technological exploration befitting ESR’s leadership role and mission.

 Technology, Ministry and ESR

 The introduction of ESR Access distinguished the school from its ATS-accredited peers.
 ESR Access is one of the oldest accredited distance-learning programs offered by seminaries.
 It is the product of our development of a pedagogically appropriate classes delivered via the Internet.
 Coursework was originally delivered using Blackboard software; today, we use flexible open source Moodle software, and are expanding our capabilities to deliver audio and video content.
 Access has allowed us to:

 - Extend our programming and service to students who are unable to relocate to Richmond, IN full time.